perxpective/Cybersecurity-Therapy/Extra/QISP/QISP Notes.md

 - AUP details permitted system uses, user activities and consequences of non-compliance
 - Users often required to agree to UAP before being granted access rights to a system
 - **Human Resource Departments** need to define and enforce Acceptable User Policy
-- Outline standards on how employees may use Internet or link device
+- Outline standards on how employees may use Internet or link device that touches organization's IT infrastructure

+### Cyber Hygiene
+- Best practices:
+	- Installing antivirus software to scan for viruses
+	- Using firewalls to stop unauthorized users from getting information
+	- Restrict privileged access to authorised personnel
+	- Updating apps, web browsers, and OSs on all devices regularly
+	- Keeping hard drives clean by reformatting and wiping them
+	- Changing passwords and using multifactor authentication
+	- Review server and application port settings
+	- Cond